 It’s a good idea to quickly baste the tops of the potatoes in the hot oil before returning them to the oven – this will prevent tough, dry potato tops.
 Make sure this is all a quick process so the oil doesn’t drop in temperature too much.

 People have different suggestions as to which oil is best for crispy roasted potatoes.
 Because they’re cooked at a high heat, it’s helpful to use an oil with a high smoke point.
 BBC uses sunflower oil for their best-ever roasted potatoes, Heston uses duck fat.
-I use olive oil, because that’s what I generally have on hand.
-It doesn’t have the highest smoke point of all the oils, but it does the job nicely.
+I use vegetable oil, because it’s inexpensive and has a higher smoke point than olive oil.

 BBC suggested that a mix of rapeseed and butter was good – although it does need to be clarified butter.
 Something for me to test, AKA a work mandated reason to eat more potatoes.
 Stay tuned.